Storyfix Manuscript Analysis Services

 Services and Fees

 There are several ways to work with Storyfix.com, all of them easy.
-Your work will receive a careful reading, followed by a thoughtful and thorough written evaluation, called the Coaching Document.
+Your work, and/or a Questionnaire about the project, will receive a careful reading, followed by a thoughtful and thorough written evaluation, called the Coaching Document.
 It is here where each aspect of your story’s relationship with The Six Core Competencies of Successful Storytelling – concept, structure, character, theme, scenes and voice – along with format, marketability and any other execution issues, will be evaluated, discussed and empowered with value-adding ideas to make your story even better.
 The Coaching Document will be returned to you within two to three weeks of submission, via email.

 Digital manuscript submissions are preferred (though hard copy submissions are accepted).